movia/dtu-deep-learning-project/README.md

 # Crowdedness prediction in public transport under Covid-19

-Project proposal for DTU course 02456 Deep learning (2020)
+Project proposal for DTU course 02456 Deep learning (2020).
+You should have recieved a link to data, if not please contact your project supervisor.

 ## Data sets